 Electricity use is estimated to be between 2 kWH/m3 and 3 kWH/m3 for odour elimination from exhaust air streams.
-The photochemically generated ozone does not leave the system due to the activated carbon filter installed downstream.
+The photochemically generated ozone does not leave the system due to the activated carbon filter (ROV) installed downstream.

-Exhaust air treatment plants using photooxidation and activated carbon filters can be installed in a very small area.
-In the case of limited space, the activated carbon filter can be positioned above the UV reactor to reduce the required footprint.
+Exhaust air treatment plants using photooxidation and ROV filters can be installed in a very small area.
+In the case of limited space, the ROV can be positioned above the UV reactor to reduce the required footprint.
 Two or more systems can also be erected on top of each other.